enzyme-ops/laravel-code-deploy-template/README.md

 # Laravel CodeDeploy Template
-A template for deploying Laravel applications with AWS CodeDeploy.
+A template for deploying Laravel applications with AWS CodeDeploy across an autoscaling group.

 ## IAM Roles
 The following roles should be created **BEFORE** any launch configurations, autoscaling groups or CodeDeploy applications are created as they'll be needed during that creation process.